Andruchne/CMGoTime-Project-Show-Off/README.md

 # Introduction
-This project was created within a group of six students, all in their second year of study in Creative Media and Game Technology. <br>
+This project was created within a group of seven students, all in their second year of study<br>
+in Creative Media and Game Technology. <br>

 > [!CAUTION]
 > **Artists**